Phenobarbital: Side effects

-Sedation and hypnosis are the principal side effects (occasionally, they are also the intended effects) of phenobarbital.
-Central nervous system effects, such as dizziness, nystagmus and ataxia, are also common.
+Sedation and somnolence are the principal side effects (occasionally, they are also the intended effects) of phenobarbital.
+Central nervous system effects such as dizziness, nystagmus, and ataxia are also common.
 In elderly patients, it may cause excitement and confusion, while in children, it may result in paradoxical hyperactivity.

 Phenobarbital is a cytochrome P450 hepatic enzyme inducer.
 It binds transcription factor receptors that activate cytochrome P450 transcription, thereby increasing its amount and thus its activity.
 Caution is to be used with children.
-Among anti-convulsant drugs, behavioural disturbances occur most frequently with clonazepam and phenobarbital.
+Among anticonvulsant drugs, behavioural disturbances occur most frequently with clonazepam and phenobarbital.

 Contraindications

 Acute intermittent porphyria, hypersensitivity to any barbiturate, prior dependence on barbiturates, severe respiratory insufficiency (as with chronic obstructive pulmonary disease), severe liver failure, pregnancy, and breastfeeding are contraindications for phenobarbital use.

 Overdose

 Phenobarbital causes a depression of the body's systems, mainly the central and peripheral nervous systems.
 Thus, the main characteristic of phenobarbital overdose is a "slowing" of bodily functions, including decreased consciousness (even coma), bradycardia, bradypnea, hypothermia, and hypotension (in massive overdoses).
 Overdose may also lead to pulmonary edema and acute renal failure as a result of shock and can result in death.

 The electroencephalogram (EEG) of a person with phenobarbital overdose may show a marked decrease in electrical activity, to the point of mimicking brain death.
 This is due to profound depression of the central nervous system and is usually reversible.

 Treatment of phenobarbital overdose is supportive, and mainly consists of the maintenance of airway patency (through endotracheal intubation and mechanical ventilation), correction of bradycardia and hypotension (with intravenous fluids and vasopressors, if necessary), and removal of as much drug as possible from the body.
 In very large overdoses, multi-dose activated charcoal is a mainstay of treatment as the drug undergoes enterohepatic recirculation.
 Urine alkalization (achieved with sodium bicarbonate) enhances renal excretion.
 Hemodialysis is effective in removing phenobarbital from the body and may reduce its half-life by up to 90%.
 No specific antidote for barbiturate poisoning is available.